rathinosk/LogCollectorScript/README.md

 ### collect.bat

-The `collect.bat` script contains several configurable variables that need to be set according to your environment:
+The `collect.bat` script contains configurable variables that may need to be changed depending on your environment:

 ```batch
 REM ========================================================